-From film editor to writer: how did that happen?
+From film editor to writer.

 I never stopped.

-Not when I went to Film school to learn editing, nor when I worked as a freelance editor.
+Not when I went to Film school to learn to edit, nor when I worked as a freelance editor.
 The writing always kept popping up.
 I wrote on the back of newspapers, on torn-off pieces of magazines and I have drawers crammed with notebooks.
 So after ten years of working as a television editor, shaping other people’s stories, I decided it was time to start creating my own.

 Insert light bulb.